strvcom/ios-networking/README.md

 Modifiers are useful pieces of code that modify request/response in the network request pipeline.
 ![Interceptors diagram](Sources/Networking/Documentation.docc/Resources/interceptors-diagram.png)

+Managers use `[StatusCodeProcessor.shared]` by default.
+Passing `responseProcessors:` replaces that default, so include `StatusCodeProcessor.shared` explicitly unless you intentionally want to stop rejecting unacceptable HTTP status codes.

 There are three types you can leverage:<br>

 [RequestAdapting](https://strvcom.github.io/ios-networking/documentation/networking/requestadapting)